SaifAqel/Boiler_Model/Thesis/chapters/06_hydraulics.md

 [@white_fluid_mechanics]

-This is what `pressure_drop_gas` returns and what is applied to the gas stream in `update_gas_after_step`.
+This is what `pressure_drop_gas/water` return and what is applied to the streams in `update_gas/water_after_step`.

 ## Coupling of ΔP into the energy solver

-Gas pressure is updated step–wise using the same ΔP model:
+Gas/water pressure is updated step–wise using the same ΔP model:

 $$
 P_{i+1} = P_i + \Delta P_{\mathrm{total}}(P_i, T_i, \dots)